Inspiration Mining Corp.: Inspiration Mining Mobilizes Crew for Drilling at Rottenstone North Gold-Copper Project in Northern Saskatchewan

 To view an enhanced version of this graphic, please visit:

+Notably, historical work on the Rottenstone West project identified multiple massive sulphide occurrences as early as the 1950s.
+These areas remain untested by modern exploration methods, presenting compelling targets for new discoveries within a top-tier mining jurisdiction, as ranked by the Fraser Institute (Annual Survey of Mining Companies, 2025).

-In July 2025, Inspiration announced promising results from an Advanced Atomic Mineral Resonance Tomography ("AMRT") satellite survey that targeted specific areas of the Rottenstone North Gold-Copper Project (Company news release July 11, 2025).
-The AMRT survey identified numerous high-priority gold and copper targets along the eastern property boundary of the Project that are parallel and on trend with Ramp's Rush Target copper-gold-silver discovery, located just a few kilometres away.
+In July, 2025, Inspiration announced promising results from an advanced atomic mineral resonance tomography (AMRT) satellite survey that targeted specific areas of the Rottenstone North gold-copper project (company news release dated July 11, 2025).
+The AMRT survey identified numerous high-priority gold and copper targets along the eastern property boundary of the Project that are parallel and on trend with Ramp's Rush target copper-gold-silver discovery, located just a few kilometres away.
 Inspiration's planned drilling program will test several of these targets.

-Management cautions that past results or discoveries on properties in proximity to Inspiration may not necessarily be indicative of the presence of mineralization on the Company's properties.
+Management cautions that past results or discoveries on properties in proximity to Inspiration's properties may not necessarily be indicative of the presence of mineralization on the Company's properties.

 National Instrument 43-101 Disclosure